 The services identified in this study are all based on the unique features and benefits of mega-constellations, going beyond the current state-of-the-art of geostationary satellite services.
 This study also contributes to improve the industry competitiveness and awareness of the opportunities promised by the mega-constellations.

-Several kinds of applications, exploiting the mega-constellation features and performances, have been investigated in this study.
+Several kinds of applications, exploiting the mega-constellation features and performances, have been initially investigated in this study.
 They are listed below, together with the relevant market sector:

 The activity is structured in four logical tasks and three reviews: First Review (R1), Second Review (R2) and Final Review (FR).